 15. Boost pressure sensor

 The boost pressure sensor measures the boost pressure in the intake boost pipes.
-You do only have this sensor if your car is equipped with a turbo or supercharger.
+You will only have this sensor if your car is equipped with a turbo or supercharger.

 The boost pressure sensors are often cheap and can be easily replaced on most car models.
-Some car models can be difficult to access if they are mounted on the intake manifold.
+They can be difficult to access in some car models if they are mounted on the intake manifold.

 How many sensors are in a car engine?

 There are around 15-30 sensors in a modern car engine if you don’t include the solenoids.
-Overall in a modern car, you can find over 70 sensors counting every sensor in the whole car.
+You can find over 70 sensors in a modern car if you count every sensor in the whole car.

 Summary